danielc06/PyStock/README.md

 This is a simple project that I developed as I started getting interested in the stock market.

-I had no prior Python experience going into this and I wanted to use this as an excuse to dig further into Python.
+I had no real Python experience going into this so some things may be a little off, but I will be updating when I have a chance.